 Searching Performance Tests

 Section 4.1 to 4.4 show that IndexedHBase is efficient and scalable in inverted index creation and access.
-To support efficient search and interactive analysis, we need proper searching strategies that can make good use of the inverted index.
-We design the following three different searching strategies for full-text search:
+To support efficient search and interactive analysis, we need appropriate searching strategies that can make good use of the inverted index.
+We have designed and tested the following three different searching strategies for full-text search:

 (1) Parallel scan search (PSS).
-This strategy does not use index at all.
+This strategy does not use index at all and is included so we can evaluate the benefits of our new work.
 To search for a given term, it starts a MapReduce program to scan CW09DataTable with multiple mappers.
 Each mapper scans one region of the table, and tries to find the given term in the "content" column of each row.
 If a match is found, the row key (i.e., document ID) will be written to output.

 (2) Sequential index search (SIS).
 To search for a given term, this strategy first accesses CW09FreqTable with the term as the row key, and then for each document ID recorded in the row, it sequentially accesses CW09DataTable to get the content of the document, and finally writes the document ID to output.